SeedSigner/seedsigner-os/docs/building.md

 # Move into the repo directory
 cd seedsigner-os

+# checkout the branch associated to the target release version of the SeedSigner code (e.g. 0.8.5, 0.8.0, etc)
+git checkout -b 0.#.#

 # initialize and update submodules (buildroot)
 git submodule init
 git submodule update